neural75/gqrx-scanner/README.md

 * Interactive monitor to skip, ban or pause a frequency manually

 ## Notes on Gqrx settings
 Gqrx Remote Protocol must be enabled: Tools->Remote Control.
+See [this](http://gqrx.dk/doc/remote-control).

 It is advisable to disable AGC during the scan: adjust the fixed gain lowering the noise floor to at least -60/-70 dBFS and set the squelch level to -50/-40 dBFS, depending on the band activities and noise levels.